-- 1. The student must be in "Good Standing" with no outstanding disciplinary obligations. - 2.
-The student must not be in jeopardy of graduating. - 3.
+1. The student must be in "Good Standing" with no outstanding disciplinary obligations.

+- 2. The student must not be in jeopardy of graduating. - 3.
 The student must not have had any suspensions during the second semester of Senior Year. - 4.
-The student must have no periods of unexcused absences during the second semester.
-An unexcused absence, now being challenged after the 24-hour deadline, is not subject for review for the purpose of the senior trip. - 5.
+The student must have no more than 3 tardies/unexcused periods during the second semester.
+A tardy/unexcused period, now being challenged after the 24-hour deadline, is not subject for review for the purpose of the senior trip. - The student must have no more than 3 unexcused days of absence during the second semester.
+An unexcused absence, now being challenged after the 24-hour deadline, is not subject for review for the purpose of the senior trip. - 6.
 The student must have been present at school during any day identified as a student-initiated "skip day", excused or unexcused.
 The Auburn CUSD#10 does not recognize a "skip day" and ask for parental support.
-This rule (#5) may stand-alone or may be used as a deciding factor if any of the first five have been placed into question.
+This rule (#6) may stand-alone or may be used as a deciding factor if any of the first five have been placed into question.